terales/blackbird-docs/src/content/docs/apps/Amazon Bedrock.mdx

 ## Connecting

-1. Navigate to apps and search for Amazon Bedrock.
-If you cannot find Amazon Bedrock then click _Add App_ in the top right corner, select Amazon Bedrock and add the app to your Blackbird environment.
+1. Navigate to Apps, and identify the **Amazon Bedrock** app.
+You can use search to find it.
 2. Click _Add Connection_.
 3. Name your connection for future reference e.g. 'My organization'.
 4. Fill in the access key and secret obtained in the previous section.